 The logo is more than a swoosh.
 It is a weapon.
 The wings of goddess Nike were thought to have brought motivation and boldness to warriors heading to meet their fate on the battlefield.

-Today that swoosh still strikes with motivation and eye captivating boldness.
-And after it strikes, it leaves behind a resilience and a dedication.
+Today that swoosh still strikes with motivation and eye-captivating boldness.
+And after it strikes, it leaves behind resilience and dedication.
 It instills passion and drives people to action.

 This logo has stood the test of time.
 It’s minimal, exciting and timeless.
 It’s the perfect symbol to sail Nike to victory, and it’s the perfect emblem to promote this motivation, drive and ambition amongst those who wear it.

 The story behind the logo is an interesting one.
 It comes with a legacy and a heritage.
-It’s about striving towards greatness and looking within to find that creativity, passion and excitement.
+It’s about striving toward greatness and looking within to find that creativity, passion and excitement.